THE HUMAN MICROBIOME

 - Hand sanitizer is non-selective and kills both good and bad bacteria.
 That good bacteria is essential as it provides our bodies it’s first line of defense.
 We understand that current conditions require increased sanitation but nevertheless please use sanitizer responsibly and only when you do not have access to water and soap.

 - Hand washing with soap and water works!
 Surfactants gently but effectively remove surface debris, bacteria and viruses without disrupting the microbiome.
 If possible, choose cleansers that are pH balanced.

-- Sleep, stress and diet all effect our microbiome.
+- Sleep, stress and diet all affect our microbiome.
 Get plenty of rest, reduce stress and eat a plant based diet rich in fiber, healthy fats and pre and probiotics.